arnav-joshi/Tensorflow-Face-624-ppl/README.md

 Currently you will need to put in already cropped images or possibly just ones with only one face in them.
 Will add autocrop in the next few days

-To test an image, make a folder 'put test image here' and put the image in there
+To test an image, make a folder 'put test image here' and put any images in there(takes multiple if needed)